 Facilitating and conducting actions like these represent something unique in KORO's activities.
 By preserving an authentic and unaltered object it is possible to actualize history and initiate deeper discussion.
 The role of art and the artist can be understood as transposing content into symbols through acts.
 In this publication writers and participants in public debate have contributed with important, though-evoking texts that discuss the various perspectives through which to view the project.
 Philosopher Arne Johan Vetlesen reflects on why physical witnesses in time are important as references bound to place.
-Social anthropologist Thomas Hylland Eriksen writes that govern our lives, and the fundamental unpredictability of existence.
+Social anthropologist Thomas Hylland Eriksen writes that VG's newspaper panel could also be read as a monument over the chance events that govern our lives, and the fundamental unpredictability of existence.
 Art critic Kjetil Røed interviewed Ahmad Ghossein about growing up in a country at war, and his thoughts on the artist's societal role in the public sphere.
-Walid Sadek writes about the antagonisms of monuments and ruins, from the perspective of Beirut, and gives his thoughts on the project in the form of a letter to the artist.
+Walid Sadek writes about the antagonisms of monuments and ruins, from the perspective of Beirut, and gives his thoughts on the project in the form of a letter to the artist